dianlsm/manual-testing/README.md

 # QA-Manual Testing
-Simple practical example of QA activity related to website application
+Simple practical example of QA activity related to website application, This test is carried out for websites https://www.udemy.com on the website platform using Microsoft Excel tools
 ## Introduction
 This repository is a practical example of QA activities related to Test Planning and execution, There are several test documentation including
 - Test Plan